Can the State of Texas Force You to Sell Your Property?

 However, there are many situations where the help of an experienced Dallas eminent domain lawyer can help you slow or stop the seizure.

 Eminent Domain Rules and Restrictions in Texas

 In order to use eminent domain, the government must meet a few requirements.
 First, the government must be the one doing the taking; random land developers or companies are not allowed to use eminent domain to take your land.
 However, some private companies might get authorization to use eminent domain on behalf of the government, such as utility companies looking to install lines.

 Second, the government must make a fair attempt to purchase the property first.
 This means approaching you with a price and offering to buy the land without the hassle of eminent domain.
 If you agree to that initial purchase price, you might later find that the purchase price was too low.
-Instead of accepting the first offer, it is usually best to get a Texas eminent domain lawyer and have an independent appraisal done of the land value – which is fully within your rights as a landowner.
+Instead of accepting the first offer, it is usually best to get a Houston eminent domain lawyer and have an independent appraisal done of the land value – which is fully within your rights as a landowner.

 Third, the government can only take land from you if they are going to have a “public use” for the land.
 This usually includes things like building parks or roads.
 If a third party is authorized to use eminent domain, it will usually be for a pipeline or utilities project.
 In some cases, the government might try to pass off a project as “public use” when it does not actually benefit the public.
 You can challenge the purpose of the project, but courts have held that even things as vague as “economic development” are “public use”; however, it is possible that your case might be unique, so you should always talk to a Texas eminent domain lawyer about challenging the use.

 There are also specific procedures the government needs to follow dictating the timing of court dates and telling you when a judge or panel of local landowners can step in to rule on the legitimacy of the government’s eminent domain case or purchase price.
 Your attorney can help with these issues, and if the government steps out of line, your lawyer can request to have the process taken back a few steps or started over.